studiometa/tailwind-config/packages/docs/plugins/grid.md

 - Type: `String`
 - Default : `''`

 The prefix used by the plugin to prevent conflicts with other classes.
-It defaults to an empty string.
+It defaults to `legacy-`.

 ## Classes